-Unfortunate, considering that animation is a very expensive industry and demands a lot of resources, it is not easy to build a stable sector in Armenia.
+Unfortunate, considering that animation is a very expensive industry and demands a lot of resources, it is difficult to build a stable sector in Armenia.
 In general, we receive projects from abroad, mainly from Russia or European countries.
 The other problem that animation in Armenia faces is the immigration of artists — once our animators become really good, they prefer to leave the country and move abroad.

 What the animation process is like and how many people usually work on it?

-In the mind of an animator, the 3D animation consists of simpler processes.
+In the mind of an animator, the 3D animation comprises simpler processes.
 It includes modeling, rigging, 3D animation, shading, lighting, rendering, simulating, and composing.
 3D animation is just a small part of the process.
 So, how many people will work on one cartoon depends on the scale of the project, its length, and how much animators have to complete the project.

 For example, the latest project I have worked on was a four-minute episode of a cartoon.
 We were given a month to complete the project, and I worked side-by-side with 15 other 3D animators.
-I can’t say the exact number of other artists, but in general, you need around 5 – 10 artists for each process.
+I can’t say the exact number of other artists, but you need around 5 – 10 artists for each process.

 What project would you like to work on?
 Do you have a dream project?

 I have already mentioned that with motion graphic you have a lot of freedom.
 You are allowed to improvise and can create almost anything from nothing.
-If you want to create stickers from the water or anything else from a fire you can do that all on your own.
+If you want to create stickers from the water or anything else from a fire, you can do that all on your own.
 Motion graphic artists need to know it all.

 ——————————————————————————————————————————————————————————————————————————————————————————————————— The Mill, Nerdo, and Buck are some of the best motion graphic studios in the world. ———————————————————————————————————————————————————————————————————————————————————————————————————